TheEdwardsCipher/TheEdwardsCipher-Portal/index.md

 ---
 layout: default
-title: "Home Page"
+title: "Home Page / Directory"
 ---

-# Welcome to Wiliam's Repository and Archive!
+# Welcome to William's Repository and Archive!

 This site is under construction and intended to be a repository -- a so-called "portfolio" -- which contains my works, creations, and experiences.
 Some big changes are going to happen here.